PrasannaDataBus/Build-AWS-Data-Lake-Pipeline/Pipeline.md

 provide the bucket path -> choose IAM role.

-### Note: Dont forget to choose "editor" in Endpoint settings as you will need to use JSON format when CDC enabled and it is a best practice to maintain data in a JSON format as it is raw injestion.
-For JSON script: Refer the .json file in this project.
+### Note: Dont forget to choose "editor" in Endpoint settings as you will need to use PARQUET format when CDC enabled and it is a best practice to maintain data in a PARQUET format as it is raw injestion.

 17. Test